Skip navigation

 Every child deserves access to high-quality education, from early learning through to university and vocational training.
 But rising costs, underfunded schools, and an over-reliance on student debt are holding back opportunities for young Australians.

 I will advocate for universal early childhood education (see my detailed policy on page 4) and more university and TAFE funding, especially in areas of critical labour shortages like construction and trades.
-I also support reforms to address the rising level of student debt (see next).
+I also support reforms to address the rising level of student debt (see next), and have spoken out against course cuts impacting students mid-degree in Parliament.

 University used to be free – now, an arts degree costs more than $50,000, and on average, a person pays off their HECS debt for more than a decade after they finish their degree.
 I support the Federal Government’s recent move to change the way HECS debts are indexed so that HECS debts cannot rise faster than wages, and I believe the Federal Government should reconsider the way degrees are priced – some degrees are just too expensive.